PairZhu/SimpleTP-MCDR/README.md

     Some mod death messages are special and may not be detected by mg_events.
 You need to manually add corresponding death messages in mg_events language files.
 For example, for the [Eternal Starlight](https://www.curseforge.com/minecraft/mc-mods/eternal-starlight) mod, when players die in the Ether, add `"death.attack.ether": "%1$s drifts away"` to `config/mg_events/lang/en_us.json`, and `"death.attack.ether": "%1$s飘然而去"` to `config/mg_events/lang/zh_cn.json`.
 - **Log Shows "Player {player} is in a dimension not enabled in config: {dimension}"** This indicates the player is in a dimension not enabled in the configuration.
 Check the `worlds` configuration in `config/SimpleTP/config.json` to ensure the dimension is included.
+- **Log Shows "Player {player} is in an unknown dimension with ID {dimension}"** This error may occur when the server Minecraft version is before 1.16 and mod dimensions are installed.
+Check the `extra_dimensions` configuration in `config/SimpleTP/config.json` to ensure the dimension is included.
+You can get the dimension ID using the `/data get entity <player> Dimension` command.

 ## TODO
 Sorted by priority: